Vision: Our vision is to be the leading inclusive community teaching data and coding skills.

 You can donate to The Carpentries through this portal.

 Organisations are encouraged to join us as contributing members to support the work we do.
 We welcome new people to our community.
 We have many ways to engage, including The Carpentries Twitter feed, our Slack channel, subscribing to Carpentry Clippings, our twice-monthly newsletter, following our Facebook page, and by joining some of our email lists.

 We announce a lot of what we do via our Twitter feed.
 Follow us on Twitter.

 Referencing The Carpentries

 The Carpentries, while sounding plural, is a singular entity.
 Therefore, when referring to The Carpentries, verbs should also be singular, e.g. ‘The Carpentries is …‘.
 The correct title for the merged organisation is The Carpentries.
 However, you can use terminology such as ‘A Carpentries workshop …‘.
-We have a draft Style Guide to help you.
+We have a Style Guide to help you.

 We appreciate being mentioned in the acknowledgments sections of papers, theses, and proposals, as it helps us show current and potential funders what impact we are having.
 If you would like to acknowledge The Carpentries, please use wording like this:

 We were aided in this work by the training and other support offered by The Carpentries .